 631 N 12th Street, Philadelphia, PA 19123

-Based In the Poplar neighborhood of Philly, Harman Deutsch (HD) Architecture was founded in 1999 by Brett Harman and Craig Deutsch.
-Their lead principals are Harman, Deutsch, and Rustin Ohler, a graduate from Temple University.
-Harman Deutsch Architecture now employees a team of over 20 staffers who offer construction administration, code consultation, site development, interior renovations, and new construction for mixed-use buildings, restaurants, hotels, retail space, office buildings, multi-family housing, and private residences.
-They’ve worked across Philadelphia, including locations in Liberty Square, Chestnut Street, the Manayunk neighborhood, Delmar Street, the Spring Arts neighborhood, and Catherine Street.
-Harman Deutsch Architecture’s work has been featured in Philly Voice, Patch.com, philly.com, and Curbed Philly.
+Based In the Poplar neighborhood, Harman Deutsch Ohler (HDO) Architecture was founded in 1999 by Brett Harman and Craig Deutsch.
+HDO has a team of skilled professionals who offer construction administration, code consultation, site development, interior renovations, and new construction for mixed-use buildings, restaurants, hotels, retail space, office buildings, multi-family housing, and private residences.
+The firm’s designs are found across Philadelphia, including locations in Liberty Square, Chestnut Street, the Manayunk neighborhood, Delmar Street, the Spring Arts neighborhood, and Catherine Street.
+HDO’s work has also been featured in Philly Voice, The Philadelphia Inquirer, and Curbed Philly.

-Led by Chef Jeremy Noel, Brauhaus Schmitz is one of the most authentic German bierhalles and restaurants in the United States.
-Located at 718 South Street in Philadelphia, it is has changed how the city looks at German foods.
+Led by Chef Jeremy Noel, Brauhaus Schmitz is one of the most authentic German beerhalls and restaurants in the United States.
+Located at 718 South Street in Philadelphia, the beer hall has changed how the city looks at German food.
 Philadelphia Magazine has honored Brauhaus Schmitz with three “Best of” titles in their annual “Best of Philly” issues and noted the important design work that Harman Deutsch Architecture did to help bring the restaurant to life.
-HDA’s work included complete renovation of an existing building’s 8,300 square feet into into the 100-seat, authentic German restaurant, with two new residential units above.
-The German bierhalle offers traditional Bavarian decor.
-HD designed a wooden, overarching roof that welcomes you into the wooden and brick homey design within.
+HDA’s work included a complete renovation of an existing building’s 8,300 square feet into the 100-seat, authentic German restaurant, with two new residential units above.
+The German bierhalle is features traditional Bavarian decor.
+HD designed an overarching roof that welcomes guests into the wooden and brick homey design within.
 Hops and barley plants sit on top of wooden shelves, and antique lights cast an old-fashioned sensibility on the customers inside.

 2103 Sansom Street, Philadelphia, PA 19103